syncfusion/blazor-docs/src/documenteditor/document-editor/image.md

 # Images

-Document editor supports common raster format images like PNG, BMP, JPEG, and GIF.
+[`Blazor Document Editor`](https://www.syncfusion.com/blazor-components/blazor-word-processor) supports common raster format images like PNG, BMP, JPEG, and GIF.
 You can insert an image file or online image in the document using the `InsertImage()` method.

 ```csharp
 documentEditor.Editor.InsertImage("<<base64String>>");